 We value PRAYING TOGETHER, humbly seeking God's guidance for our church, casting all our cares on Him, desiring above all to experience His active presence in our church and community.

-We deeply value BIBLICAL COMMUNITY knowing that we grow in Christ as we grow together in the body of Christ, opening our homes and lives to one another, enjoying each other's company, engaging with God and one another through the Word and prayer and walking through life's difficulties together as we seek to apply the life-changing truths of the gospel in the ordinary events of our everyday lives.
+We value BIBLICAL COMMUNITY knowing that we grow in Christ as we grow together in the body of Christ.
+We open our homes and lives to one another, enjoying each other's company, engaging with God and one another through the Word and prayer, and walking with one another through the highs and lows of life.

-We value MISSIONAL LIVING where every member, each community group and the church as a whole is actively sharing the love of Christ and the hope of the gospel with our friends and neighbors; co-workers and casual acquaintances; and especially with those whom our world has forgotten.
+We value MISSIONAL LIVINGwhere every member, every community group and the church as a whole are actively for our city by sharing the love of Christ and the hope of the gospel with our friends, neighbors, and co-workers who do not know Christ.